 - Talking about things and asking contextually relevant questions

 While using these tactics is helpful during recovery, it may still take time and patience for survivors to effectively communicate with loved ones.
 However, it’s important to remember that having Wernicke’s aphasia does not equal loss of intelligence.
 The brain is healing, and it may take time, but there is hope for recovery.

 Working with a speech language pathologist can be beneficial at any stage of recovery.
 However, most improvements after a neurological injury occur in the first few months.

 Following an injury to the brain, such as a traumatic brain injury or stroke, the brain enters a heightened level of neuroplasticity.
 Neuroplasticity refers to the brain’s ability to rewire and repair itself.
 This allows great improvements to occur during the initial recovery period.

 However, engaging in high repetition exercises can boost neuroplasticity at any point of recovery.
 Consider working with an SLP to learn customized speech and language exercises, and ask for a home exercise program in order to optimize improvements through neuroplasticity.

 Understanding Damage to Wernicke’s Area

-We hope this article helps you better understand the effects of damage to Wernicke’s area and how to manage them.
+We hope this article helped you understand the effects of damage to Wernicke’s area and how to improve communication.